vc1492a/henosis/README.md

 import app as henosis # you may need to specify a path using sys first
 ```

+#### Start an Instance

 ```python
 s = henosis.Server().config(yaml_path='config.yaml') # may need to be absolute path s.run()
 ```

 While a Henosis can be run on an nginx server or Heroku, we recommend using
-Docker and some sort of container manager such as Kubernetes or
+Docker and a container manager such as Kubernetes or
 Docker Swarm for larger applications.

 ### Session and Request Tracking